cometbft/cometbft/CONTRIBUTING.md

 ### Core team responsibility

-First and foremost, the CometBFT core team is responsible for maintaining this project over time.
+The CometBFT core team is responsible for stewarding this project over time.
 This means that the core team needs to understand the nature of, and agree to maintain, all of the changes that land on `main` or a backport branch.
 It may cost a few days/weeks' worth of time to _submit_ a